 For example, when customers pay you through QuickBooks Payments, your balance automatically syncs with your accounting records, so you don’t have to categorize or update transactions manually.

-Similarly, all of your debit card or bill pay transactions will automatically populate to your QuickBooks dashboard.
+Similarly, your debit card or bill pay transactions will automatically populate to your QuickBooks dashboard.

 19,000+ Free ATMs